 Graham houses work for any age.
 Older children who've started geometry can calculate their creations' area, perimeter, and volume.

-Bonus Tip: HONEY MAID Graham houses are also the perfect family tradition to make over the winter break!
+Bonus Tip: Graham houses are also the perfect family tradition to make over the winter break!
 No classroom required!

 Additional Tips for a Successful Classroom Party

 When you're planning to bring food into the class, make sure to first check with the school and/or teacher for guidelines about store-bought vs. homemade treats.
 The allergy factor of individual children seems to be setting the tone for classrooms and entire school party menus.
 Be safe.
 Check first.

-Once you have your party plan complete, recruit volunteers to help and assign them a task.
+Once your party plan is complete, recruit volunteers to help and assign them a task.
 This should be the easy part.
 Most parents love to see their child during a special day at school.

 Leave the classroom as clean, if not cleaner than when you arrived.

 Have another parent take pictures of the event so the kids and parents can cherish the moments later.
 Post the pics on the class blog, webpage, or eNewsletter so parents who couldn't make it can see how much fun everyone had!

 It's a good idea to also have printable games or puzzles on hand, just in case you need to fill some time if kids finish a station early.
 Usually, though, we end up with way more fun than there is the time!

 Most of all, have fun!